Alfresco/docs-alfresco/insight-engine/latest/install/index.md

 **Important:** Alfresco strongly recommends that you use firewalls and other infrastructure means to ensure that the Search and Insight Engine server is not accessible from anything other than trusted hosts and/or users, and only on the ports needed for Search and Insight Engine.

 You can download the Search and Insight Engine installation file from the Alfresco Support Portal: [http://support.alfresco.com](http://support.alfresco.com/).
 Click Downloads, and then select the version of the product you require.

+## Prerequisites and supported platforms

+The supported platforms are the combinations of operating systems, databases, and application servers that are tested and certified for Alfresco Content Services.

+Before you install Alfresco Search and Insight Engine you must install Alfresco Content Services 6.2 or later.
+You can install Search and Insight Engine using the distribution zip and docker compose, but the docker compose method of installation is only for development and test environments.

+See [Supported Platforms and Languages](https://www.alfresco.com/services/subscription/supported-platforms) for information about prerequisites and requirements.